Using the Video Keying screen

 How do I cast different polls within a session group while having a separate dedicated Projector Panel for video keying only?

-Event organisers may want to key the audience reactions to a session group's polls in real-time as a video layer.
+This is intended to help broadcasters have a stable and consistent video keying screen for their broadcast use.
+For example, event organisers may want to key the audience reactions to a session group's polls in real-time as a separate video layer.

 My video keying screen does not fill up the entire screen of my video display